 Governing Committee.
-The governing committee considers and makes recommendations to our board of directors regarding candidates to serve as members of our board.
+The governing committee considers and makes recommendations to our board of directors regarding candidates to serve as members of our board, develops and makes recommendations to our board of directors regarding corporate governance guidelines, and oversees the evaluation of our board.
 The members of the governing committee are Messrs.
 Everett and Prestridge and Dr. Davidow.